ubaldot/defrecs/README.md

 Components' input, state and output `u` `x` and `y` can be updated periodically or in an event-based fashion.
-Periodic execution is performed through periodic tasks, whereas event-based execution is achieved by deferring interrupts actions to some sleeping tasks that wake up when some events occur.
+Periodic execution is performed through periodic tasks, whereas event-based execution is achieved by deferring interrupts actions to some sleeping tasks that wake up only when some events occur.

 To allow a bit of flexibility, the step functions take an argument to keep track of the component caller.
-This because when running in periodic mode we may want the component to behave in a certain way, but we want it to behave differently in response to a sudden event, e.g. when a button connected to some GPIO is pressed.
+This because when running in periodic mode we may want the component to behave in a certain way, but we may want it to behave differently in response to a sudden event, e.g. when a button connected to some GPIO is pressed.

-Once you have connected through their publish and subscribe functions, it is time to run them.
+Once we have connected your selected components through their publish and subscribe functions, it is time to run them.
 That is the topic of the next section.

 Q: Among all the possible way of connecting blocks, is there any specific